 The Water Budget Administrative Office (WBAO) also currently resides with Technical Review and ensures that increased water demand from new construction is offset in accordance with the City's Development Water Budget ordinance.

 The City of Santa Fe Land Development Code is available and searchable online.
-Primary regulations related to terrain & storm water management, flood hazard areas, landscape & site design, the relocation of Gunnison's Prairie Dogs, and Development Water Budgets are located in Section 14-8.
+Primary regulations related to terrain & stormwater management, flood hazard areas, landscape & site design, the relocation of Gunnison's Prairie Dogs, and Development Water Budgets are located in Section 14-8.
 Escarpment Overlay District regulations are located in Section 14-5.6.
-Infrastructure construction including ADA requirements are located in Section 14-9.2.
+Infrastructure construction, including ADA requirements, is located in Section 14-9.2.

-Please click on the following link to view the City's Land Development Code:
+Please click here to view the City's Land Development Code

-For assistance with Engineering, Terrain Managment and Technical Review please contact:
+For assistance with Engineering, Terrain management, and Technical Review,

-City Engineer - Engineering, Infrastructure Development and FEMA
+City Engineer - Engineering, Infrastructure Development, and FEMA

-How to Apply for an US EPA Notice of Intent (NOI):
+How to Apply for a US EPA Notice of Intent (NOI)

-US EPA Helpful Links for Construction Site Management: https://www.epa.gov/npdes/stormwater-discharges-construction-activities
+Click here to view the US EPA Helpful Links for Construction Site Management